MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

 ---
 lab:
     title: 'Use a prompt flow to manage conversation in a chat app'
-    description: 'Learn how to use prompt flows to manage conversational dialogs and ensure that prompts are constructed and orchestrated for best results.
+    description: 'Learn how to use prompt flows to manage conversational dialogs and ensure that prompts are constructed and orchestrated for best results.'
 ---

 # Use a prompt flow to manage conversation in a chat app